karlos37/teeyakapur-portfolio/README.md

 # Teeya Kapur - Professional Portfolio

-A modern, responsive portfolio website built with React and Vite, showcasing Teeya Kapur's work as a Public Policy Analyst and Researcher.
+A modern, responsive portfolio website built with React and Vite, showcasing Teeya Kapur's work as an Accounting Student and Financial Professional.

 ## Features